 Much is known about the geometry of road networks within cities, and how these vary with city size and level of economic development.
 Less is known about how these structures influence the flows of people and activity within cities, and how that activity in turn feeds back to shape road network geometry.
 Read more

 Since the pioneering work of Wigner in the 50’s, random matrix theory has been playing a crucial role in the understanding of several problems in physics, such as the statistics of nuclear energies, quantum chaos and disordered electronic systems.
 Read more

-The fifth Science on Screen of the second series was presented by Ron Dickman (Professor of Physics at the Federal University of Minas Gerais), who chose Stanley Kubrick’s Dr. Strangelove.
+The third Science on Screen of the third series was presented by Sandra Chapman (Professor of Physics at University of Warwick), who chose Stanley Kubrick’s Dr. Strangelove.
 Sandra described some of the salient features of complex systems, Read more